-In this subject, students finalise their data collection, analyse their data, and write up the results of these analyses.
-This component represents the Results section of the thesis.
-Students are required to write-up a draft Discussion of the results of their research, and to submit a draft copy of the Dissertation in its entirety.
-To receive an un-graded pass in this subject, students must provide evidence to their Supervisor that they have fulfilled these requirements by 4pm on the Friday of Week 12 of the semester.
+In this subject, students finalise the acquisition of data required and/or analyse data and write up the results of these analyses, which will represent the results section of the thesis.
+Students are required to write-up a draft discussion of the results of their research, and to submit a draft copy of their thesis in the form of a journal article manuscript (5000 to 8000 words) ready for submission to an appropriate journal to their supervisor by Week 12 of the semester enrolment in this subject.

 |Faculty||Faculty of Society & Design|